-The main reason for the upgrade is to increase mailbox storage capacity to 25GB.
-Additionally, there are several operational reasons for upgrading the current environment.
-The new environment provides additional redundancy, which will enable faster disaster recovery should a campus or large-scale regional disaster occur.
-The campus will no longer interrupt e-mail service for scheduled maintenance activities.
-And finally, it will help control our growing costs for expanding and refreshing equipment.
+There were multiple reasons for the upgrade, but the most important was to increase users' mailbox storage capacity to 25GB.
+Additionally, there were several operational reasons for upgrading the current environment: 1) The new environment provided additional redundancy, which enables faster disaster recovery should a campus or large-scale regional disaster occur: 2) The campus no longer must interrupt email service for scheduled maintenance activities; and 3) It helps control the growing costs for expanding and refreshing equipment.

-While users will not experience a change from their current desktop Outlook e-mail look and feel, there are some improvements.
+While users did not experience a change from their current desktop Outlook email look and feel, there were some improvements.

-- Individual mailbox storage capacity will increase substantially to 25 GB.
-With the previous system, the capacity is set at 2 GB for faculty/staff and 100 MB for students.
+- Individual mailbox storage capacity increased substantially to 25 GB.
+Prior capacity was set at 2 GB for faculty/staff and 100 MB for students.

-- The campus will benefit from the broader, stronger anti-virus and spam protection provided by Microsoft Office 365.
+- The campus benefited from the broader, stronger anti-virus and spam protection provided by Microsoft Office 365.

-- Support is expanded for additional browsers, i.e., Firefox, Safari and Chrome.
+- Support was expanded for additional browsers, i.e., Firefox, Safari and Chrome.

-- Off-campus users who currently access OWA will now have an interface that appears nearly identical to the campus desktop version.
+- Off-campus users who access Outlook OWA now have an interface that appears nearly identical to the campus desktop version.

-- Incoming messages identified as spam will be sent immediately to the user's Junk Mail folder where any legitimate messages can be retrieved at any time.
-This will replace the current once-daily Quarantine Manager.
+- Incoming messages identified as spam are sent immediately to the user's Junk Mail folder where any legitimate messages can be retrieved at any time.
+This replaced the previous once-daily Quarantine Manager.

-- Students, faculty and staff will all use the same URL to access OWA - https://mymail.calstatela.edu.
+- Students, faculty and staff all use the same URL to access OWA - https://mymail.calstatela.edu.

 Important Security Reminder about Encryption